 There are endless options for A/B testing on your application or website.
 It’s important to come up with a hypothesis and test it to truly understand if there’s a more optimal way to present information to your users or customers – including shipping methods!
 In this case, we want to understand the impact of free versus paid shipping tiers on conversion.

-Use this play to improve checkout times and find out what shipping methods have the greatest impact on a successful checkout flow by mitigating cart abandonment.
+Use this guide to improve checkout times and find out what shipping methods have the greatest impact on a successful checkout flow by mitigating cart abandonment.

 Step 1: Bring A/B test details into Heap

 If you are using a testing tool for your A/B variations, you can check out this list of integrations to see if your testing tool has a native integration.
-If you are not using a testing tool that has a native integration with Heap, no fear!
+If you are not using a testing tool that has an official integration with Heap, no fear!
 You can always use Heap’s API capability to bring in custom properties.

 Note: If enriching via API

-Create behavior based segments of users who have been exposed to different shipping method variations that can then be used in analysis.
-For details on the importance of segments or how to make a segment, check out this article.
+Next, create behavior-based segments of users who have been exposed to different shipping method variations that can then be used in analysis.

 Step 3: Analyze!